-Specific gifts refer to a specific dollar amount or a specific piece of property-real estate, artwork, jewelry.
-Specific gifts are made first before all other distributions.
+Specific gifts refer to a specific dollar amount or a specific piece of property-real estate, artwork, collectibles, etc. Specific gifts are made first before all other distributions.

 Percentage gifts designate that a percentage of the estate is to be distributed to a charity.
-Percentage gifts ensure that both heirs and charity receive proportional shares of the estate if the estate increases or decreases in value.
+Percentage gifts ensure that both the heirs and the charity receive proportional shares of the estate, which will increase or decrease in value over time.

-Residual gifts are gifts of any assets that remain after all other gifts, taxes and administrative expenses have been met.
-This arrangement ensures that all specific bequests are satisfied and all expenses are paid first before we receive what is left over.
+Residual gifts are gifts of any assets that remain after all other gifts, taxes, and administrative expenses have been met.
+This arrangement ensures that all specific bequests are satisfied and all expenses are paid first before the charity receives what is left over.

-Contingent gifts become effective when your primary beneficiary predeceases you or disclaims the property.
-While our opportunity to benefit is restricted by the contingency, you are assured that your property will not go to unintended beneficiaries.
+Contingent gifts become effective when the primary beneficiary dies first or disclaims the property.
+While the charity's opportunity to benefit is restricted by the contingency, this ensures that the property will not go to unintended beneficiaries.